-Principle 3 - Language mismatch on the two street sides
+Principle 3 - Built form and scale Language mismatch on the two street sides

-Built form and scale

-Principle 4 - No Cross ventilation

-Functionality and Setback walls to better articulate upper floors

-build quality Careful consideration required for use of materials

-Consider the third-floor balconies to be more

-transparent

-Extension of wall - in a contrast masonry

-Level 2 balcony overshadows

-Part of heritage façade - needs to be more contrast on

-the southern elevation

-Reconsider the boundary wall facing Claisebrook being

-full height (due to transition to lower height neighbouring areas)
+Principle 4 - Functionality and build quality No Cross ventilation Setback walls to better articulate upper floors Careful consideration required for use of materials Consider the third-floor balconies to be more transparent Extension of wall - in a contrast masonry Level 2 balcony overshadows Part of heritage façade - needs to be more contrast on the southern elevation Reconsider the boundary wall facing Claisebrook being full height (due to transition to lower height neighbouring areas)

-Principle 5 - ,
+Principle 5 - Sustainability

-Sustainability

-Principle 6 - Consider the quality of the future residential amenity if

-Amenity the neighbouring building were to builds at the same

-height.
-Consider more separation between the
+Principle 6 - Amenity Consider the quality of the future residential amenity if the neighbouring building were to builds at the same height.
+Consider more separation between the buildings.
+Consider the ROW access, particularly as it is privately owned Closed off courtyard - questioning the glass windows?
+Northern Elevation - create more distance Stronger façade to the south

-buildings.

-Consider the ROW access, particularly as it is

-privately owned

-Closed off courtyard - questioning the glass windows?

-Northern Elevation - create more distance

-Stronger façade to the south

-Principle 7 -
+Principle 7 - Legibility

-Legibility

-Principle 8 -
+Principle 8 - Safety

-Safety

-Principle 9 -
+Principle 9 - Community

-Community

-Principle 10 -
+Principle 10 - Aesthetics

-Aesthetics

-Amendments

-Comments: Consider moving balcony to the south side and move

-the living around

-Vary the sizes of windows facing Claisebrook Street
+Amendments Comments: Consider moving balcony to the south side and move the living around Vary the sizes of windows facing Claisebrook Street (very narrow)

-(very narrow)
+Conclusion: To be returned to DAC.